 Credit: @o_salha on Twitter

-Vision: “Being volunteer-led by people from all backgrounds, Ramadan Tent Project is perfectly positioned to help your organisation or group make the most of the month of Ramadan.
-We are pleased to introduce a programme of seminars and talks to aid in your knowledge and understanding of the month of fasting, contemplation, revitalisation and prayer.”
+Vision: “Being volunteer-led by people from all backgrounds, Ramadan Tent Project is perfectly positioned to help your organization or group make the most of the month of Ramadan.
+We are pleased to introduce a program of seminars and talks to aid in your knowledge and understanding of the month of fasting, contemplation, revitalization, and prayer.”

 How to find him: Twitter, Soas University, Website

 Vision: “I want to create beautiful, sustainable work of the highest quality – which customers will treasure for life.”